 In MYRE (2023 and beyond), the model is used as a common framework to communicate, evaluate, and further develop educational programs with emerging technologies.

-MYRE DK-DE will result in at least 10 teaching modules, conducted at Regionales Berufsbildungszentrum Kiel, Svendborg Vocational Highschools (SESG), The University of Southern Denmark (SDU), and level-crossing with other educational institutions in the local “education chains”.
+MYRE DK-DE resulted in 13 teaching modules, conducted at Regionales Berufsbildungszentrum Kiel, Svendborg Vocational Highschools (SESG), The University of Southern Denmark (SDU), and level-crossing with other educational institutions in the local “education chains”.

-Some crucial principles are applied to the teaching modules.
+Some crucial principles were applied to the teaching modules.

-Each teaching module includes one or more emerging technologies.
-The project has specific focus on Metaverse with Augmented and Virtual Reality (AR, VR, XR), generative Artificial Intelligence (GenAI), trade-specific robotics, and the potential of Quantum Technology (QT).
+Each teaching module included one or more emerging technologies.
+The project had specifically focus on The Metaverse with Augmented and Virtual Reality (AR, VR, XR), generative Artificial Intelligence (GenAI), and robotics.

-All modules align with the ROBOdidactics framework but vary in duration, technologies, levels, and content.
+All modules aligned with the ROBOdidactics framework but varied in duration, technologies, levels, and content.

-A minimum of 400 students at different levels is intended to participate.
-Impacts on students and teachers are evaluated based on a quality assurance concept.
-The students provide feedback on their technological insights and competencies, their ability for relating the technologies to sustainability, and their career learning of educational pathways and job profiles with emerging technologies.
+A minimum of 400 students at different levels participated.
+Impacts on students and teachers were evaluated based on a quality assurance concept.
+The students provided feedback on their new technological insights and competencies, their ability for relating the technologies to sustainability, and their career learning of educational pathways and job profiles with emerging technologies.

-• The modules originate from local impulses, refined through mutual inspiration and reviews across the border.
-All teaching modules comply with the respective local frameworks.
+• The modules originated from local impulses, refined through mutual inspiration and reviews across the border.
+All teaching modules complied with the respective local frameworks.

-• A student-centered and practice-based pedagogy enables the students to work with the technologies themselves as much as possible.
+• A student-centered and practice-based pedagogy enabled the students to work with the technologies themselves as much as possible.

-• Each module should align with at least one UN sustainability goal.
+• Most modules aligned with at least one UN sustainability goal.

-• The partners aim to adapt variations of their teaching modules in each their local “education chain”, collaborating with institutions across educational levels.
-Thus, the teaching modules are designed to be scalable and adaptable to different regulations, subjects, and levels.
+• The partners adapted variations of their teaching modules in each their local “education chain”, collaborating with institutions across educational levels.
+Thus, the teaching modules were designed to be scalable and adaptable to different regulations, subjects, and levels.

-The Danish and German partners collaborate on this work with mutual inspiration during the entire process.
+The Danish and German partners collaborated on this work during the entire process, and local network partners were involved.

-The tech-didactic model ROBOdidactics serves as a border-crossing and level-crossing framework for communicating, evaluating, and re-designing local teaching modules.
+The tech-didactic model ROBOdidactics served as a border-crossing and level-crossing framework for communicating, evaluating, and re-designing local teaching modules.

 – DE gym ”With robotics on mission to Mars” & learning videos – Jan.
 2024